 Alternatively, if the Supreme Court adopts the Application Approach, then the question remains about the status of lawsuits that have been dismissed with prejudice based on a copyright owner who had applied for, but had not yet received, a certificate of registration at the time of filing.
 Additionally, it is unclear what would happen to cases that were dismissed without prejudice where the court granted leave to amend within a certain number of days and the Copyright Office did not issue a decision until after that time period.

 In the meantime, individuals currently contemplating filing a suit for copyright infringement who have yet to receive a certificate of registration or denial from the Copyright Office should consider expediting their application.
 Although the expedited fee is more costly than a standard application ($800 in addition to the regular online filing fee of $55 or paper filing fee of $85), it could help save the lawsuit from dismissal should the Supreme Court adopt the Registration Approach.

-If you have any questions or would like more information on the issues discussed in this LawFlash, please contact the authors, John A. Polito or David R. Kocan from our San Francisco office, or any of the following lawyers from Morgan Lewis’s trademark/copyright team:
+If you have any questions or would like more information on the issues discussed in this LawFlash, please contact the author, David R. Kocan from our San Francisco office, or any of the following lawyers from Morgan Lewis’s trademark/copyright team:

 Kristin H. Altoff

 Fourth Estate Public Benefit Corp. v.
 Wall-Street.com, LLC, 856 F.3d 1338 (11th Cir.
 2017), cert. granted, No. 17-571 (US June 28, 2018).
 The Application Approach has been adopted by the Fifth and Ninth Circuits and the Registration Approach by the Tenth and Eleventh Circuits.